udoprog/udoprog.github.io/_posts/2023-10-28-stop-worrying.md

 <br>

-The first version of [`musli-zerocopy`] ignores byte orders.
+The first version of [`musli-zerocopy`] ignores byte ordering.
 You'd be using the byte order that is native to the platform you're on.
 This is not much of a problem for simple structures, since primitive fields in simple structs like `u32` natively can represent data in any byte order.
 Rust's `std` library comes